Howard Stern: Personal life

+Family and relationships

 Stern met his first wife, Alison Berns, while at Boston University through a mutual friend.
 He featured Berns in a student film he made about Transcendental Meditation.
 Stern wrote, "Within a week after our relationship began, I knew I was going to marry her".
 They married at Temple Ohabei Shalom in Brookline, Massachusetts, on June 4, 1978; both were 24 years old.
 They have three daughters: Emily Beth (b.
 1983), Debra Jennifer (b.
 1986), and Ashley Jade (b.
 1993).
 In October 1999, they decided to separate.
 Stern said, "I was totally neurotic and sort of consumed with work.
 I took work as the most important thing and the only thing".
-He moved from the home he shared with Berns in Old Westbury, New York into a 4,000-square-foot apartment in Millennium Tower in the Upper West Side of Manhattan which he bought in 1998 for $4.9 million.
+He moved from the home he shared with Berns in Old Westbury, New York into a 4,000-square-foot apartment in Millennium Tower on the Upper West Side of Manhattan which he bought in 1998 for $4.9 million.
 The marriage ended in 2001 with an amicable divorce and settlement.
 Stern has since bought a home in Southampton, New York on Long Island.

 In the several months when Stern was single, he dated Angie Everhart and Robin Givens.
 He started seeing a psychotherapist.
 In 2000, he started to date model and television host Beth Ostrosky.
 He announced their engagement on his radio show on February 14, 2007.
 They married at Le Cirque restaurant in New York City on October 3, 2008.
 The ceremony was officiated by Mark Consuelos.
 In 2017, Stern purchased a home in Palm Beach, Florida, for $52 million.

+Other activities

 In the early 1970s, Stern's parents began to practice Transcendental Meditation and encouraged him to learn.
 Stern credits the technique with helping him quit smoking, achieve his goals in radio, beat obsessive–compulsive disorder, and cure his mother of depression.
 As of 1997, he continued to practice it.
 Stern has interviewed Maharishi Mahesh Yogi, the founder of the technique, and thanked him for relieving his mother's depression.

 Stern revealed his suffering with obsessive–compulsive disorder in Miss America.
 His condition originated while at university and continued into his radio career.
 As part of the Staff Revelations Game on his radio show in January 2006, Stern revealed that he had undergone rhinoplasty and had liposuction under his chin in the 1990s.

-Stern is a supporter and fund raiser for North Shore Animal League America.
 In 2012, Stern said he had adopted a pescetarian diet.
 In 2019, Stern revealed that he had a cancer scare two years prior, after a growth was found on one of his kidneys.
 It turned out to be a benign cyst.

+Stern is a longtime supporter and fund raiser for North Shore Animal League America.
 Stern and Ostrosky have been fostering cats in their Long Island home since 2014.
 Approximately 200 cats come through their home every year.